 12. Spanish Hacienda Bedroom

-A Spanish hacienda bedroom captures the essence of a traditional ranch home, focusing on large-scale furniture and a seamless connection to the style often features oversized beds with heavy linens, large rugs that cover much of the floor, and direct access to a courtyard or goal is to create a space that feels expansive yet intimate, using natural materials like stone and wood to anchor the design.
+A Spanish hacienda bedroom captures the essence of a traditional ranch home, focusing on large-scale furniture and a seamless connection to the outdoors.
+This style often features oversized beds with heavy linens, large rugs that cover much of the floor, and direct access to a courtyard or balcony.
+The goal is to create a space that feels expansive yet intimate, using natural materials like stone and wood to anchor the design.
 Soft, ambient lighting from wrought iron fixtures helps to create a cozy evening atmosphere, while large windows allow the sun to flood the space during the day for a bright look.

 13. Colorful Spanish Textile Bedroom